dudarev/policyinsights/STORIES.md

 - Do not send email about feedback if last email about feedback was sent less than 1 hour ago
 - Search box in programs to compare
 - User may compare more than 2 programs
+- As a user, I want to be able to see the applicable year for each numeric data element.
+For example, for the education program, I have HS_graduation_rate, but I need to specify the year without putting it in the data element name